KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 typical assignment we can see where the terms _lvalue_ and _rvalue_ come from:

 {% highlight cpp %}
+Vector a, b, c;
-//     c is an lvalue
+// c is an lvalue.
+It is on the "left"
 // |
-Vector c = a + b;
+   c = a + b;
 //     ^^^^^
 // the result of the "a + b" expression is an rvalue
+// It is on the "right"
 {% endhighlight %}

-* _Lvalues_ are values that you can freely refer to in their scope because they are bound to an identifier- such as variables. _Lvalues_ are also assignable.
+* _Lvalues_ are values that you can freely refer to in their scope because they are bound to a name- such as variables.
+As such, _lvalues_ can be assigned to, and used several times in a single scope.
-* _Rvalues_, cannot be directly referred to because they are temporaries and are not bound to an identifier- such as values returned by a function, or the direct result of an inline construction:
+* _Rvalues_, cannot be directly referred to because they are temporaries and are not bound to a name- such as values returned by a function, or the direct result of an inline construction:

 {% highlight cpp %}